Abhi-2809/AI-Assignment-Bits-Hyderabad-/AI_Assignment_2(Q2)/README.md

+# Carrer Expert System for College Students based on Experta

 Expert Systems use AI to model human behaviour who has expertise in a certain field and give suggestions related to the field.
 Expert Systems shells are shells which already have the structure and interface writtern, we need to add the Knowledge into them.
 This file contains the code for such a **Career Expert System** which can recommend the set of courses a student needs to take over a period of 4 years that can land him into an IT job, research job or management related career. </br>